patrick-heese/aws-2048-cicd-pipeline/README.md

 ## How to Use
 1. **Deploy the infrastructure** using Terraform.

-2. **Access the application** in a web browser by going to the ECS Task Public IP address:
+2. **Access the application** in a web browser via the ECS Task Public IP address:
 	```plaintext
 	http://<ECS Task Public IP Address>
 	```